-Laurent Davidson was born in New York City, then moved with his family in 1953 at the age of 4 to the Loire Valley in France.
+Laurent Davidson was born in New York City, then moved with his family at the age of 4 to the Loire Valley in France.
 There he lived and was educated for the next twenty years.
-The grandson of internationally distinguished portrait sculptor Jo Davidson, Laurent attended the Beaux Arts school in Tours, France prior to working in lithography printing and art conservation and restoration.
+He is the grandson of internationally distinguished portrait sculptor Jo Davidson.
+Laurent attended the Beaux Arts school in Tours, France prior to working in lithography printing and art conservation and restoration.

-He first experimented with “Mobiles” at the age of thirteen when living in Saché, France next door to Alexander Calder.
-Laurent only made Mobiles for his friends and Calder remarked he had well undestood the links and balancing of the process.
+Laurent first experimented with “Mobiles” at the age of thirteen when living in Saché, France.
+Alexander Calder lived next door to him.
+Calder's daughter, Sandra, married Laurent's uncle and everyone lived in the same village of Saché.
+Calder remarked when Laurent was a fledgling Mobile maker that Laurent had well understood the links and balancing of the process.

-Laurent lives in Carmel, California on the beautiful Monterey Peninsula.
-He lives there with his wife Diana.
+Laurent and his wife Diana live in Carmel, California on the beautiful Monterey Peninsula.